 In the case of larger animals, such as stock and wildlife you should contact your local council.

-For advice to landowners and farmers on the safe disposal of large numbers of animal carcasses contact the Environmental Protection Authority (EPA) on 8204 2004 or for further information refer to bushfire-affected animal carcasses.
+For advice to landowners and farmers on the safe disposal of large numbers of animal carcasses contact the Environmental Protection Authority (EPA) on 8204 2004 or see bushfire-affected animal carcasses.

 Environmental Protection Authority (EPA)